 The NRC encourages the staff to identify issues that need program-level attention and to suggest changes to improve the effectiveness or implementation of the ROP.
 Although feedback is expected to come mostly from staff who implement the agency’s oversight programs, any NRC employee may use the processes described below to make suggestions or recommendations regarding the ROP.

-The ROP Feedback Form SharePoint presents information on the status of feedback forms and timelines for revisions of ROP documents.
+The ROP Feedback Form SharePoint site presents current information on the status of feedback forms and the estimated timelines for revisions of ROP documents.
 To reach this site,

 Start at the NRC internal home page and under “EDO Staff Offices,” click on “NRR.”